 As mentioned above, tests are vital to determine if the pet is fit to travel.

 Dogs, like humans, have health challenges, and the risk of traveling with a sick dog might be fatal.
 Have your dog checked a few weeks or days before you start your journey to ensure he’s in the right shape to go with you.

 Accommodation and Grooming

 6. Choose pet-friendly locations and accommodations

 When you are traveling, your choice of accommodation is a priority.
 And more so, your housing choice should be carefully picked when and if you travel with a pet.
 Always consider that you have company; not all locations or hotels allow dogs.

 The best idea here is to enquire about whether or not they allow dogs before you book your accommodation.
 This will ensure your dog is not left at the gate while you are allowed in your villa!

 7. Choose locations with adequate dog entertainment activities

 Sometimes you crave some fun, so go out and engage in fun activities; so does your furry friend, the dog!
 You might be shocked to realize that dogs love going out and refreshing their minds instead of always being locked indoors.

-So, when you are traveling you might want to review your destination carefully and make sure that your dog has some open areas available to play, walk and even kick a ball with you!
+So, when traveling, you might want to review your destination carefully and ensure that your dog has some open areas available to play, walk, and even kick a ball with you!